 Our designer duo Marina & Ana are full of positive impressions from 9th Kulendayz Conference in Osijek.
 Apart from the design topics, speakers were talking about subject matter related to data, cloud, ITPro, Project Management, FrontEnd, BackEnd development.
 In addition, the organizers have made extra efforts to include the youngest ones in their conference program with micro:bit workshops based on STEM field.
 After all, they shall inherit the earth.

-It is particularly commendable that in 3 conference days there were over 60 lecturers with interesting, relevant and useful topics.
-Over 600 people attended 2017 Kulendayz, proving that the conference was a success.
-Ana and Marina are especially impressed with an excellent organization which was conducted at the highest level.
+It is particularly commendable that in 3 conference days, there were over 60 lecturers with interesting, relevant and useful topics.
+Over 600 people attended the 2017 Kulendayz, proving that the conference was a success.
+Ana and Marina are especially impressed with an excellent organization that was conducted at the highest level.
 Also, a splendid organization is confirmed by the fact that there was enough time and opportunities for quality networking and mingling between visitors, organizers, and speakers.

 3RD WORDCAMP ZAGREB CONFERENCE